N-Yelland/dnd/source/player_introduction/origins.rst

 Despite this, the Elvish Lords [Noble] continue to send Blessed Elves to the border regions of their lands as “Guardians” to “fend off” any Blighted onslaught [Soldier, Guard].
 Though it is not unheard of for Elven Guardians to take pity on the suffering land they see before them, and leave their posts, to seek out more meaningful opportunities [Hermit].

 **Dwarves'** natural hardiness seems to make them more resilient to the Blight, and means there is a greater proportion of Blessed among them.
-In many ways their lives are unchanged from during the Years of Darkness and before, able to produce works of art, culture, and craftmanship [Artisan, Merchant, Entertainer].
+In many ways their lives are unchanged from during the Years of Darkness and before, able to produce works of art, culture, and craftsmanship [Artisan, Merchant, Entertainer].

 However, Dwarves are similarly reluctant to associate with humans.
 Many attribute this to mistreatment at the hands of the Old Empire, which was only a few generations ago in the lives of Dwarves.
 They are slow to forgive past transgressions, and while it would be unfair (to most) to say that they are grateful for the arrival of Silverblight, they do not wish to see a return to the old ways.
 Despite this, there are some who are willing to look past historic wrongs and take up arms together, against the Blight.